On the Borodin--Kostochka conjecture for graphs with large maximum degree: Introduction

+In this paper, we study the colorings of general graphs with large maximum degree, in the spirit of Reed's asymptotic result.
+Our goal is to prove the existence of a $(\Delta-1)$-coloring under an improved degree assumption with explicit constants.
+The main result of this paper is the following.

-\begin{theorem} Every graph $G$ with $\Delta(G)\ge 7.4\times 10^9$ satisfies $\chi(G)\le \max\{\Delta(G)-1,\omega(G)\}.$ \end{theorem}
+\begin{theorem} Every graph $G$ with $\Delta(G)\ge 5.3\times 10^6$ satisfies $\chi(G)\le \max\{\Delta(G)-1,\omega(G)\}$. \end{theorem}

-In particular, every graph $G$ with $\Delta(G)\ge 7.4\times 10^9$ and $\omega(G)<\Delta(G)$ is $(\Delta(G)-1)$-colorable.
-Our proof combines a structural analysis of the graph with the Moser--Tardos algorithmic local lemma, yielding both an existence result and an explicit quadratic-time recoloring procedure.

-Our proof follows the general outline of Reed's argument, but we reorganize it in a way that can be made constructive.
-We first derive a structural decomposition for a minimal counterexample, isolating large cliques and near-cliques.
-We then use a probabilistic coloring scheme, together with Azuma's inequality and the Lov\'asz Local Lemma, to obtain a partial coloring satisfying the hypotheses of a deterministic extension lemma.
-Finally, we apply the Moser--Tardos algorithmic local lemma to convert the existence proof into an explicit recoloring procedure, and we refine the implementation to obtain a quadratic-time coloring algorithm.
+We first derive a structural decomposition of a minimal counterexample, isolating large cliques and near-cliques.
+We then use the Lov\'asz Local Lemma to obtain a partial coloring satisfying the hypotheses of a deterministic extension lemma.
+The rest of the paper is organized as follows.
+In Section~\ref{decomposition}, we state the structural properties of a minimal counterexample and derive a partition that will be used in the later coloring argument.
+Finally, in Section~\ref{proper-coloring}, we establish the probabilistic coloring step needed to complete the proof of Theorem~\ref{main}.

-The remainder of this paper is organized as follows.
-In Section~\ref{decomposition}, we present a structural characterization of graphs in this class.
-In Section~\ref{proper-coloring}, we derive a coloring scheme by applying the structural theorem together with the Lov\'asz Local Lemma.
-In Section~\ref{algorithm}, we describe a quadratic-time coloring algorithm.